WISDOM FOR LIVING DAILY DEVOTIONAL

 Colossians 3:16 says, “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord” (New King James Version).

-Every child of God must let the word of Christ dwell in Him richly.
-He must study, listen to, meditate upon, confess and obey His Word.
-If you have no time for the Word of God, how do you want God to respond to your own words?
-If you despise His Word, how do you expect Him to honour yours?
+Every child of God must let the word of Christ dwell in him richly.
+He must study, listen to, meditate upon, confess and obey His words.
+If you have no time for the words of God, how do you want God to respond to your own words?
+If you despise His words, how do you expect Him to honour yours?

 But when Christians abide in Jesus and His words abide in them, they will ask according to His will and He will answer them.
 “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us” (1 John 5:14 New King James Version).

 Be a God-seeker.
-Let the Word of God abide in you.
+Let God’s words abide in you.
 “And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
 If you ask anything in My name, I will do it” (John 14:13-14 New King James Version).
 If you remain in Christ and His words remain in you, you will ask for the right things, not just anything.

-Jesus’ desire is that the Father will give you whatever you ask for, using His name (John 15:16b) but you must be joined to Him.
+Jesus’ desire is that the Father will give you whatever you ask for, using His name (John 15:16b) but you must remain in Him.
 “If you are in me at all times, and my words are in you, then anything for which you make a request will be done for you” (John 15:7 Bible in Basic English).

 Remain in Jesus and let His words remain in you.
 Don’t be a forgetful hearer; be a doer.
 “But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does” (James 1:25 New King James Version).